 UNDP Gharm Area Office

-Since 2001, the office supports the stabilization of political and economical processes through conflict prevention, poverty reduction and practical government policy management at the local level.
-In 2010, the office, in partnership with the UNDP Disaster Risk Management Programme, completed the project “Strengthening of Early Recovery Capacities in Tajikistan”, which aimed at assisting the local population in the recovery of critical facilities, improving food security, livelihoods and income recovery, infrastructure restoration, disaster risk reduction and conflict prevention.
+Since 2010 Gharm AO in close collaboration with other UNDP programs and projects are also implemented projects.
+In partnership with the UNDP Disaster Risk Management Programme, completed the project “Strengthening of Early Recovery Capacities in Tajikistan”, which aimed at assisting the local population in the recovery of critical facilities, improving food security, livelihoods and income recovery, infrastructure restoration, disaster risk reduction and conflict prevention.
 It covered 7 Jamoats of Rasht, Tajikabad and Tavildara districts, and constructed/rehabilitated 26 infrastructure sub-projects on drinking and irrigation water, energy, roads and bridges, rehabilitation of school as well as mud protective facilities.
 The total number of direct beneficiaries reached 32,200, of which 15,226 or 47% were women.

-Through the GFATM-funded project “Malaria Elimination in Tajikistan for 2009-2014”, the office constructed a malaria diagnostic center in Rasht district as well as assisted the UNDP/GEF-funded project “Sustaining of agrobiodiversity in the face of climate change” with the implementation of project activities in Tajikabad and Nurabad districts.
+Through the GFATM-funded project “Malaria Elimination in Tajikistan for 2009-2014”, the office constructed a malaria diagnostic center in Rasht district as well as assisted the UNDP/GEF-funded project “Sustaining of agro biodiversity in the face of climate change” with the implementation of project activities in Tajikabad and Nurabad districts.

 List of Partners:

-Saimuddin Muhiddinov, Local Governance Adviser, OIC Area Manager
+Saimuddin Muhiddinov, Area Manager